About this site:

 I’m always interested in doing freelance work.
 My specialties lie in the areas of pagination, document creation, writing (from technical to creative and most things in between) and graphic design.
 I also do web development and calligraphy on a per-project basis (if it’s out of my league, I can help you find someone who can assist you).
 Please feel free to contact me with any questions or for more information regarding my work.
 To see samples, take a look through my portfolio.

-Today’s Mighty Oak by Michael Crane is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+Today’s Mighty Oak by Michael Crane is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Some favorite blog posts:

 My blog is a personal blog, it doesn’t necessarily have a set topic.
 However, the general rule is that the title will not relate to what I write about.
 I have a vast quote file and pull my post titles from there.
 Here are a couple of my favorite posts, they should give you an idea about my writing style here on my blog: